MagiGameCircle Workshop at HH Groningen

 At the Hanzehogeschool in Groningen is a 6 month program: ‘Game on‘ for international students to work in applied game development.
 While working on a HIV awareness game for Kenya, they are inspired by workshops by guest teachers, I was so lucky to do one workshop on the magic game circle as a tool to discuss gamedesign using Pacman and it’s recipe and ingredients.
 I enjoyed the short time and intens discussion with this group a lot!
 See the kick off Prezi presentation here >>

-See the results here, trying to “define” the recipe of Pacman before and after using the magic game circle as a model.
+See some results here, trying to “define” the recipe of Pacman before and after using the magic game circle as a model.
 In the first attempt to find all ingredients and the recipe, none of the five teams included, dying, frustration, but all wrote “FUN” and “CHALLENGE” and were not able to make that explicit.
 After introducing the model there was lot’s to discuss and more features, game mechanics and game play become a topic while using the model, dying, failing, thrill, heroism, rewarded, succeeding, exitement, frustration etc…

-Before | After |
+Before After

-Thank you Ellis for the presentation yesterday.
+1. Thank you Ellis for the presentation yesterday.
 Your information was very useful.
 You made me think more about “what should the player feel while playing the game” and “what is the player doing while playing the game”.
 I think this will come in handy for our school project and personal projects.

 Kind regards,